Unlimited Address

 Unlimited Address was the debut album by Australian band Catfish.
 Released in 1988, it spent one week in the Australian charts, peaking at number 50.
+Singles from the album, "In the Early Hours" and "Hi-Wire Girl", charted in Australia at number 72 and 146 respectively.

 Background

-Don Walker had been the main song-writer and piano player with Australian rock band Cold Chisel.
+Don Walker had been the main songwriter and piano player with Australian rock band Cold Chisel.
 He was the author of many of their hit songs, but rarely sang with them.
 When the band split in 1983, other members launched solo careers, but Walker travelled extensively through the Soviet Union, Asia and Europe.
 He intended to retire from the music industry.
 He said, "I found myself in the rare position of having a reasonable amount of money, unlimited time and no ties, so I just took off.
 I mapped out a vague course that would take me a couple of years to cover most continents, and with the understanding that if I ever found myself in a place that took my fancy, I could get a job in a piano bar."